Compensation Planning

 Budget Stays on Plan

-Pay Compression Caught Early
+Compression Caught Early

 Manager Bias Reduced

-Pay and Performance Aligned
+Pay Linked to Performance

 Audit Trail Built In